-|Autoresponders are automatic email replies which get sent as responses to another email.||Automation is based on sending transactional emails based on a specific action taken by a user.
-Such as demo booking confirmation emails, purchase invoices, etc.|
+|Email autoresponders are automatic email replies which get sent as responses to another email.||Email marketing automation is based on sending transactional emails based on a specific action taken by a user.
+Such as demo booking confirmation emails, purchase invoices, abandoned carts, etc.|

-|You do not need to create a workflow while setting up auto-replies.||You need to create an automated email series that will send triggered emails based on users’ activity.|
+|You do not need to create a workflow while setting up auto-replies.||You need to create an [automated email series]that will send triggered emails based on users’ activity.|